Liberty Reserve: History

 From 2002 to 2006, United States businessmen Arthur Budovsky and Vladimir Kats ran a digital currency exchange service known as Gold Age.
-In July 2006, the duo were indicted on charges of operating an illegal financial business, a felony.
+In July 2006, the duo were indicted in New York on charges of operating an illegal financial business, a felony.
 They were sentenced to five years in prison in 2007, but the sentence was reduced to five years of probation.
 Budovsky fled the country, settling in Costa Rica.
 He subsequently became a naturalized citizen of Costa Rica when he married a Costa Rican woman in 2010, and renounced his American citizenship in 2012.

 Liberty Reserve was incorporated by Budovsky in Costa Rica in 2006.
 A 2007 interview with Joul Lee, the company's marketing manager, claimed it was founded as "a private currency exchange system for import/export businesses" and opened to the public in 2007.

 Criminal investigation and charges

 Costa Rican authorities became aware of Liberty Reserve in 2009 and informed the business it needed a license to operate as a money transmitting business.
 In 2011, Liberty Reserve was denied a business license in Costa Rica, according to state prosecutor José Pablo González, due to lack of transparency about how the business was funded.
 The business formally disbanded at that time, but company founder Arthur Budovsky continued to operate the business by funneling it through five other Costa Rican businesses, according to authorities.
 A criminal investigation was launched March 7, 2011 following "suspicious" bank activity.
 Later in 2011, the United States authorities asked Costa Rica to begin investigating Budovsky's business dealings.
 According to Bernardita Marín, associate director of the Costa Rican Drug Institute, Costa Rica seized funds from Liberty Reserve on three occasions from 2011 to 2013.

 In 2011, Liberty Reserve was linked to (unrelated) attempts to sell thousands of stolen Australian bank account numbers and British bank cards.
-In 2012, a group of hackers attempted to blackmail anti-virus software company Symantec into transferring $50,000 into a Liberty Reserve account.
+In 2012, a group of hackers attempted to blackmail antivirus software company Symantec into transferring $50,000 into a Liberty Reserve account.